powellz/gemxtest/doc/GEMX_ENGINE_UG.md

 ---------------------|-------------|--------------------------
-typename t_FloatType | A, B, C element value type. | configured by GEMX_dataType.<br> default value is short. typename t_IdxType | data type used for storing the col and row indices of each sparse matrix entry. | configured by GEMX_idexType.<br> default value is int32_t. unsigned int t_DdrWidth | number of B or C elements in a memory word retrieved from one DDR.<br> given DDR memory word is 64 bytes, t_DdrWidth = 64/sizeof(t_FloatType). | configured by GEMX_ddrWidth.<br> default value is 32. unsigned int t_NnzWords | number DDR bursts, with each burst retrieve t_DdrWidth matrix values. | configured by GEMX_nnzBlocks.<br> default value is 8. unsigned int t_kVectorBlocks | max length of the B vector. | configured by GEMX_spmvKmaxBlocks.<br> default value is 32768. unsigned int t_mVectorBlocks | max length of the C vector. | configured by GEMX_spmvMmaxBlocks.<br> default value is 5462
+typename t_FloatType | A, B, C element value type. | configured by GEMX_dataType.<br> default value is short. typename t_IdxType | data type used for storing the col and row indices of each sparse matrix entry. | configured by GEMX_idexType.<br> default value is int32_t. unsigned int t_DdrWidth | number of B or C elements in a memory word retrieved from one DDR access.<br> given DDR memory word is 64 bytes, t_DdrWidth = 64/sizeof(t_FloatType). | configured by GEMX_ddrWidth.<br> default value is 32. unsigned int t_NnzWords | number DDR bursts, with each burst retrieve t_DdrWidth matrix values. | configured by GEMX_nnzBlocks.<br> default value is 8. unsigned int t_kVectorBlocks | max length of the B vector. | configured by GEMX_spmvKmaxBlocks.<br> default value is 32768. unsigned int t_mVectorBlocks | max length of the C vector. | configured by GEMX_spmvMmaxBlocks.<br> default value is 5462